Disclosure: Joyfully Domestic may earn a commission for purchases made after clicking links on this page. View our disclosure policy for details.

 Begin with Prayer

 When we put God first and foremost in our days, it truly makes each day feel more fulfilled.
-I like to wake up, say my morning offering while I’m still in bed and then get up and brew a pot of coffee.
+I like to wake up, say my morning offering as soon as I get out of bed and then get up and brew a pot of coffee.

 When there’s just enough for a cup, I grab it and my morning devotionals.
 And I’ll sit in a for some quiet motivational reading and meditation.